pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-list.md

 : Name of the bucket to list the tasks of.
 To retrieve tasks from a bucket, specify `bucketId` or `bucketName`, but not both.

 `--planId [planId]`
 : ID of a plan to list the tasks of.
-To retrieve all tasks from a plan, specify either `planId` or `planTitle` but not both.
+To retrieve all tasks from a plan, Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
 Use in combination with `bucketName` to retrieve tasks from a specific bucket.

 `--planTitle [planTitle]`
 : Title of a plan to list the tasks of.
-To retrieve all tasks from a plan, specify either `planId` or `planTitle` but not both.
+To retrieve all tasks from a plan, Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
 Always use in combination with either `ownerGroupId` or `ownerGroupName`.
 Use in combination with `bucketName` to retrieve tasks from a specific bucket.

+`--rosterId [rosterId]`
+: ID of the Planner Roster.
+Specify either `planId`, `planTitle`, or `rosterId` but not multiple.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
 Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.